Qaramirza Aliy: Russo-Circassian War

-In 1807, with the death of two of Kabardia's most influential figures; Adilgirey Hatokhshoqo and the religious leader Efendi Ishak due to an epidemic, figures such as Kasbolat Kilchuqo, Karamirza Aliy, and Aslanbek Beslanuqo began to rise to prominence.
+In 1807, with the death of two of Kabardia's most influential figures; Adilgirey Hatokhshoqo and the religious leader Efendi Ishak due to an epidemic, figures such as Qasbolet Qilichuqo, Qaramirza Aliy, and Aslanbech Beslan began to rise to prominence.
 His name first appeared in Russian records in 1809, listed among the Kabardian princes who were "always hostile to the Russian side."

 During the Russo-Turkish War (1806–1812), he was among the princes who promised to support the anti-Russian Georgian prince Alexander.
 In a meeting attended by all the princes and nobles in Kabardia, they decided to retreat to the mountains and begin operations against Russia.
 The Ottoman ambassador brought by Aliy was also present at the meeting.

 According to a Russian report from 1820, Aliy's village was located north of the Kuma River and consisted of 60 households.
-In 1822, together with his subjects, he established the village of Karamirzey in the lands of the Besleney Circassians, beyond Mount Akhmet and at the source of the Laba River, in a hard-to-reach mountain pass (near present-day Akhmetovskaya).
-Within a short time, many warrior nobles and princes, along with their subjects, settled in Karamirzey.
+In 1822, together with his subjects, he established the village of Qaramirzey in the lands of the Besleney Circassians, beyond Mount Akhmet and at the source of the Laba River, in a hard-to-reach mountain pass (near present-day Akhmetovskaya).
+Within a short time, many warrior nobles and princes, along with their subjects, settled in Qaramirzey.
 As a result, the village's population grew to at least 200–250 households.
-Karamirza Aliy became one of the most prominent and influential leaders of the Hajret Kabardians.
+Qaramirza Aliy became one of the most prominent and influential leaders of the Hajret Kabardians.

 In the summer of 1823, Russian General Veliaminov launched a campaign into Circassia with a detachment of approximately 1,400 infantry, artillery, and Cossack cavalry.
 The objective of the campaign was to punish the Nogai villages for providing military support to Jembulat Boletoqo.
-During this time, Karamirza Aliy and other Circassian leaders quickly assembled an army of 1,500 men, bringing together the Hajret Kabardians, the Besleney, the Bashilbey Abaza, and a dozen Abzakh warriors in response to the Russian advance.
+During this time, Qaramirza Aliy and other Circassian leaders quickly assembled an army of 1,500 men, bringing together the Hajret Kabardians, the Besleney, the Bashilbey Abaza, and a dozen Abzakh warriors in response to the Russian advance.

 While Veliaminov's troops crossing the Lesser Zelenchuk River, the Circassians continued to follow them.
 Some Circassian units repeatedly ambushed the Russians, but Veliaminov's unit continued to advance, taking up defensive positions in the wide valley.
 The Circassians began their attack repeatedly charged the Russian positions on the hills, dispersed the Navaginsky Infantry Regiment and approached Veliaminov, but each time they withdrew with heavy losses.

 The Russians managed to repel the Circassian attacks with artillery fire and snipers.
-As a result of the battle, the Circassians suffered heavy losses, and Karamirza Aliy was wounded.
+As a result of the battle, the Circassians suffered heavy losses, and Qaramirza Aliy was wounded.

 After the defeat at Lesser Zelenchuk, discussions took place throughout August to compensate for the losses by entering Kabardia and bringing the Kabardians under Russian rule to Western Circassia.
-Karamirza Aliy and Ismail Qasey were the most persistent advocates of this plan but no decision could be made due to frequent oppositions.
+Qaramirza Aliy and Ismail Qasey were the most persistent advocates of this plan but no decision could be made due to frequent oppositions.